Black people and temple and priesthood policies (LDS Church): Implementation

 In South Africa, some mission presidents had not observed the ban, and ordained members with mixed blood.
 The First Presidency called Evan Wright and instructed him that no one could receive the priesthood unless they were able to trace their genealogy outside of Africa, even if they had no appearance of African descent.
 Wright called several missionaries full-time to assist in the genealogy work, but the lack of men who could fulfill the requirement proved difficult.
-In 1954, David O. McKay made a change to allow men to be ordained who did not appear to have Black heritage.
+In 1954, David O. McKay made a change to allow men to be ordained who did not appear to have black heritage.

 During his time as church president in the 1950s, McKay made some decisions allowing peoples of "questionable lineage" to receive the priesthood when they previously would not have been allowed.
 This was one of the first decisions made to broaden access to the priesthood and relax certain aspects of the restrictions imposed because of the priesthood policies of the time.
 For example, Fijians were not given the priesthood until 1955 when McKay visited Fiji and told the president of the Samoa Mission that proselyting efforts with the Fijians could begin.
 Four years later, McKay informed his counselors that there was no evidence that the peoples of Fiji were of African descent.

 In 1964, the priesthood was extended to Indigenous Australians and in 1966 to Egyptians.

 Stated justifications for the priesthood ban

 Church leadership officially cited various reasons for the doctrinal ban, but later leaders have since repudiated them.
-(Note: Source:)